Mohanad49/Car_price_app/README.md

-# 🚗 US Used Car Price Predictor
+# 🚗 Used Car Price Predictor

 A modern web application that predicts the price of used cars based on various specifications, built with Streamlit.